anurag-inias/anurag-inias.github.io/docs/data-structures/trie/intro.md

 The examples we consider here do not allow any _prefixes_.
 For that, see the follow-up page on compressed trie.

+It is possible to workaround this limitation even in non-compressed Tries.
+We introduce a special character, say `#`, which is not seen in any of the input keys.
+Next, replace insertion of key `key` with `key#`.

 ## Example

 ### Search